The following are based on family stories from clients that we have helped.

 As Giuliana was medically stable, the hospital wanted her to leave.
 The hospital was not able to help Tony find a placement for his mother as Tony wanted to move her outside of the hospital's catchment area to be closer to him.

 Liz from Senior Moves spoke with Tony on the phone to find out about Giuliani's situation - her care needs and preferences - and to get some information about the preferred area for placement.
-Tony explained that Giuliana spoke Italian only and he wanted to find a nursing home with Italian speaking staff and a higher number of residents with similar background to his Mother.
+Tony explained that Giuliana spoke Italian only and he wanted to find a nursing home with Italian speaking staff and a higher number of residents with a similar cultural background to his Mother.

 Tony had already contacted the two Italian specific nursing homes and they did not have vacancies.
 Tony said that the hospital was putting a great deal of pressure on him to move his mother out of the hospital so the need for placement was urgent.
 Liz asked Tony to provide a copy of the ACAT approval forms and he did so on Thursday.
-By Friday Liz had a short-list of homes that met the criteria Tony had spoken about.
+By Friday Liz had a shortlist of homes that met the criteria Tony had spoken about.

 By Monday morning Liz had identified that two of those homes had vacancies and would be willing to offer placement to Giuliana.
 Liz contacted Tony who went and visited the two homes.
 After visiting the homes Tony had a further discussion with Liz on the phone and he decided to take one of the placements.
 Giuliana moved in on Tuesday.